aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 The implementation is as follows:

-1. Calculate the difference between the two virtual nodes
+1. Calculate the difference between the two virtual nodes.
 2. If virtual node is a `string`, replace the text content of the DOM node with the new node.
 3. If virtual node is an `object`, update node if `tag`, `props`, or `children` are different.